cksystemsteaching/selfie/README.md

 factor     = [ cast ] [ "-" ] [ "*" ] ( literal | identifier | call | "(" expression ")" ) .
 ```

 The arithmetic and logical operators used in the first three rules are all *binary* operators in the sense that they have two operands.
-In contrast, the `cast`, negation, and dereference operators used in the rule for `factor` are *unary* operators with only one operand.
-In the following, we explain code generation, first for arithmetic operators, since it is the simplest case, then for logical operators, which is a bit more involved, and finally for the negation and dereference operators.
+In contrast, the `cast`, minus, and dereference operators used in the rule for `factor` are *unary* operators with only one operand.
+In the following, we explain code generation, first for arithmetic operators, since it is the simplest case, then for logical operators, which is a bit more involved, and finally for the minus and dereference operators.
 Casting does not involve code generation as mentioned before.

 #### Arithmetic Operators